zendesk/sell-custom-objects-invoices-app/doc/pt3.md

   )
 }
 ```
-At first we pull an existing `Invoice` record from  [Related Object Records API](https://developer.zendesk.com/rest_api/docs/sunshine/resources#list-related-object-records) in order to be able to edit its current  attributes:
+First, you can retrieve an `Invoice` record from the [Related Object Records API](/rest_api/docs/sunshine/resources#list-related-object-records) to edit its current attributes:
 ```js
 const sunshineResponse = useClientRequest(
     `/api/sunshine/objects/records/zen:deal:${dealId}/related/deal_invoice`,
   )
 ```
-The response is  handled by `<ResponseHandler>` like before and passed to `<EditForm>` along with `onSubmittedForm` prop.
+The response is handled by `<ResponseHandler>` like before and passed to `<EditForm>` along with the `onSubmittedForm` prop.

-Similarly to `Create` function `handleSubmittedForm` gets invoice attributes passed from the form and performs an action - `updateInvoice` implemented within `SunshineProvider.ts` .
+Similarly to the `Create` function `handleSubmittedForm`, invoice attributes are passed from the form and performs an action where the `updateInvoice` implemented within the **SunshineProvider.ts** file.

 **updateInvoice**